Skip to main content

 Once your segments are set, they’re automatically applied when you create a new compensation cycle.

-📌Note: Once you start creating segments you will not be able to change the attributes, you're segmenting by without starting from scratch.
+📌 Note: Once you start creating segments, you can't change the attributes you're segmenting by without starting from scratch.

 Select a budgeting method